-Bali is a fairly small island but don’t go thinking it’s pretty much like a city.
-There are some serious distances and the various towns, cities and villages of interest are quite spread out.
-Therefore you do need to think long and hard about which part of Bali you want to live at.
+Bali is a fairly small island, but nothing like a city.
+There are some serious distances between the best towns and villages.
+You should think long and hard about which part of Bali you want to live in.

-Over the last decade Canggu has mushroomed into a hub for Surfers, hipsters and Digital Nomads.
-There are loads of boutique shops, restaurants and hostels and the streets are perpetually jiving with the insta gorgeous.
+Over the last decade Canggu has mushroomed into a hub for Surfers, hipsters and Bali digital nomads.
+There are loads of boutique shops, restaurants and hostels, and the streets are perpetually jiving with the insta gorgeous.

-Canggu’s popularity does mean that property prices have spiked and you won’t find any bargains.
-Most Digital Nomads in the area are in house-share situations as villa’s veer onto the expensive side.
+Canggu’s popularity does mean that property prices have spiked, but you can still find some bargains.
+Most digital nomads in the area are in house-share situations, as villa’s veer onto the expensive side.
 That said, you can save a few bucks by casting your net a bit wider and looking for digs in the wider Canggu area.

 Happening, hip and cosmopolitan Canggu is the Digital Nomad hub of Bali.
 The coastal village is now a mini modern mecca that also offers relative peace and sanity!

-Set inland away from the glorious beaches, peaceful Ubud is green, hilly and kind of spiritual with temples and monuments at every turn.
+Set inland, away from the beaches, peaceful Ubud is green, hilly and kind of spiritual with temples and monuments at every turn.
 The general vibe up in Ubud is one of yuppy hippies with iPads instead of guitars – imagine Goa but with Starbucks instead of Psytrance.
-There are lots of different neighbourhoods in Ubud so suit all desires!
+There are lots of different neighbourhoods in Ubud to suit all desires!

 Endless rice paddies, incredible yoga classes and retreats, breathwork and amazing coffee – that’s what you can expect to find in laid-back, hippie centre Ubud.

-Southerly Uluwatu rivals Ubud as the spiritual heart of Bali but unlike Ubud, has some lovely, dramatic classic Balinese beaches offering first rate surfing.
-Uluwatu is popular with surfers and with tourists on short term visits but is not yet quite as established for long term stayers.
-The Uluwatu Sea temple is one Bali’s holiest spots.
+Southerly Uluwatu rivals Ubud as the spiritual heart of Bali but, unlike Ubud, has some lovely, dramatic Balinese beaches with first rate surfing.
+Uluwatu is popular with surfers and travellers on short term visits but is not yet quite as established for long term stayers – maybe because everything is quite far apart.
+The Uluwatu Sea temple is one Bali’s holiest and most ancient spots.

-Note that the internet in Uluwatu is notoriously patchy and Digital Nomads will need some serious patience.
+Note that the internet in Uluwatu is notoriously patchy, and nomads will need some serious patience.

 As a quiet yet popular spot, you can enjoy Bali at its most organic and rustic.
 Enjoy amazing waves, white beaches, breath-taking scenery and fascinating culture.